sunflowertele2/blueberry-jetson-containers/packages/llm/ollama/README.md

 * Ollama from https://github.com/ollama/ollama with CUDA enabled (found under `/bin/ollama`)
-* Thanks to [`@remy415`](https://github.com/remy415) for getting Ollama working on Jetson and contributing the Dockerfile ([PR #465](https://github.com/dusty-nv/jetson-containers/pull/465))
+* Thanks to [`@remy415`](https://github.com/remy415) for getting Ollama working on Jetson and contributing the Dockerfile ([PR #465](https://github.com/dusty-nv/blueberry-jetson-containers/pull/465))

 ## Ollama Server

 First, start the local Ollama server as a daemon in the background, either of these ways:

 ```
-# models cached under jetson-containers/data
+# models cached under blueberry-jetson-containers/data
-jetson-containers run --name ollama $(autotag ollama)
+blueberry-jetson-containers run --name ollama $(autotag ollama)

 # models cached under your user's home directory
 docker run --runtime nvidia -it --rm --network=host -v ~/ollama:/ollama -e OLLAMA_MODELS=/ollama dustynv/ollama:r36.2.0
 ```

 You can then run the ollama [client](#ollama-client) in the same container (or a different one if desired).
 The default docker run CMD of the `ollama` container is [`/start_ollama`](./start_ollama), which starts the ollama server in the background and returns control to the user.
-The ollama server logs are saved under your mounted `jetson-containers/data/logs` directory for monitoring them outside the containers.
+The ollama server logs are saved under your mounted `blueberry-jetson-containers/data/logs` directory for monitoring them outside the containers.

 Setting the `$OLLAMA_MODELS` environment variable as shown above will change where ollama downloads the models to.
-By default, this is under your `jetson-containers/data/models/ollama` directory which is automatically mounted by `jetson-containers run`.
+By default, this is under your `blueberry-jetson-containers/data/models/ollama` directory which is automatically mounted by `blueberry-jetson-containers run`.

 ## Ollama Client